mah0001/metadata-editor-docs-v2/documenting_document.md

   - **`type`** The type of identifier, for example "DOI", "ISBN", or "ISSN".
   - **`identifier`** The identifier itself.

 - **`type`** This describes the nature of the resource.
+It is highly recommended to select a value from a controlled vocabulary (which should then be embedded in the metadata template), which could for example include the following options:
+  - "article"
+  - "book"
+  - "booklet"
+  - "collection"
+  - "conference proceedings"
+  - "manual"
+  - "master thesis"
+  - "patent"
+  - "PhD thesis"
+  - "proceedings"
+  - "technical report"
+  - "working paper"
+  - "website"
+  - "other".

-It is recommended practice to select a value from a controlled vocabulary, which could for example include the following options: "article", "book", "booklet", "collection", "conference proceedings", "manual", "master thesis", "patent", "PhD thesis", "proceedings", "technical report", "working paper", "website", "other".
-Specialized agencies may want to create their own controlled vocabularies; for example, a national statistical agency may need options like "press release", "methodology document", "protocol", or "yearbook".
+  Specialized agencies may want to create their own controlled vocabularies; for example, a national statistical agency may need options like
+  - "press release"
+  - "methodology document"
+  - "protocol"
+  - "yearbook".

   The `type` element can be used to create a "Document type" facet (filter) in a data catalog.
 If the controlled vocabulary is such that it contains values that are not mutually exclusive (i.e. if a document could possibly have more than one type), the element `type` cannot be used as it is not repeatable.
 In such case, the solution is to provide the type of document as `tags`, in a `tag_group` that could for example be named *type* or *document_type*.
 Note also that the Dublin Core provides a controlled vocabulary (the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7)) for the `type` element, but this vocabulary is related to the types of resources (dataset, event, image, software, sound, etc.), not the type of document which is what we are interested in here.

 - **`status`** The status of the document.
-The status of the document should (but does not have to) be provided using a controlled vocabulary, for example with the following options: "first draft", "draft", "reviewed draft", "final draft", "final".
+The status of the document should (but does not have to) be provided using a controlled vocabulary, for example with the following options:
+  - "first draft"
+  - "draft"
+  - "reviewed draft"
+  - "final draft"
+  - "final".
  Most documents published in a catalog will likely be "final".

 - **`description`** This element is used to provide a brief description of the document (not an abstract, which would be provided in the field `abstract`).
 It should not be used to provide content that is contained in other, more specific elements.
 As stated in the [Dublin Core Usage Guide](https://www.dublincore.org/specifications/dublin-core/usageguide/elements/), "Since the `description` field is a potentially rich source of indexable terms, care should be taken to provide this element when possible.
 Best practice recommendation for this element is to use full sentences, as description is often used to present information to users to assist in their selection of appropriate resources from a set of search results."